Delonte West ‘has taken the first steps’ toward recovery, Mark Cuban says

 During the 2011 NBA lockout, West applied for a position at Home Depot and worked for Regency Furniture in Brandywine, Md.
 From 2013 through 2015, West continued to play, attempting comebacks in China, Venezuela and the then-NBA Developmental League.
 He never returned to the NBA and struggled to get his life back on track.

 In 2016, a basketball fan saw West shoeless and alone outside of a Houston restaurant.
-The fan said he asked if he was Delonte West, to which the former NBA player responded, “I used to be but I’m not about that life anymore.”
+The fan said he asked if he was Delonte West, to which the former NBA player responded, “I used to be, but I’m not about that life anymore.”
 West was spotted in Sept.
-2019 allegedly homeless.
+2019, allegedly homeless.
 In January, video was posted on social media showing West being attacked in the middle of a road in Prince George’s County.
 More video related to the incident surfaced showing West handcuffed, shirtless and speaking incoherently while on the side of a road.

 West was diagnosed with bipolar disorder in 2008 after an incident with an official following a Cavaliers preseason game.
 He opened up to The Post in 2015 about his struggles.